minhdevtree/minecraft-panel/README.md

 ## Description

-A web-based Minecraft server management panel.
-Using CodeSpaces to host and run the server.
+A Minecraft server panel.
+Using CodeSpaces to host and run the server or you can run it locally by following the instructions below.

+This is my server data backup and not for fresh installation.

 ### Note